Site Directory

 I've tried polarizing filters on my lenses (some success), clear UV and other haze filters that are supposed to cut through and reduce haze (no success), lens shades, no shades, and assorted software haze-killers.
 (No good, no good, not much good...)

-Then, one day while poking around Adobe PhotoShop, I started experimenting with "Auto Contrast".
+Then, one day, long ago, while poking around Adobe PhotoShop, I started experimenting with "Auto Contrast".

-(The following explanation is copied verbatim from Adobe Magazine / May-June 2000 and explains the concept and mechanics of how it actually works it a lot better than I can.)
+The following explanation is copied verbatim from Adobe Magazine / May-June 2000 and explains the concept and mechanics of how Auto Contrast works.

 Original 500mm telephoto image - Early morning light fog & sea mist create a hazy cast over the entire picture.